craftsmancoding/formbuilder/README.md

 **Syntax:** `dropdown($name,$options=array(),$value='',$args=array(),$tpl=null)`

+### Simple Options

+Simple options can be supplied via a simple array:

 ### Example: Creating a range

 Use the [range](http://www.php.net/manual/en/function.range.php) function to generate numbers for you, e.g. 1 to 100 in increments of 5: